Loading...

 Category ASP .NET, Blog

 Metadata is machine-readable information about a resource, or “data about data.”
-Such information might include details on content, format, size, or other characteristics of a data source.
+Such information might include details on content, format, size, or other data source characteristics.
 In .NET, metadata includes type definitions, version information, external assembly references, and other standardized information.

-In order for two systems, components, or objects to interoperate with one another, at least one must know something about the other.
-In COM, this “something” is an interface specification, which is implemented by a component provider and used by its consumers.
+For two systems, components, or objects to interoperate with one another, at least one must know something about the other.
+In COM, this “something” is an interface specification implemented by a component provider and used by its consumers.
 The interface specification contains method prototypes with full signatures, including the type definitions for all parameters and returns types.

-Only C/C++ developers were able to readily modify or use Interface Definition Language (IDL) type definitions—not so for VB or other developers, and more importantly, not for tools or middleware.
+Only C/C++ developers could readily modify or use Interface Definition Language (IDL) type definitions—not so for VB or other developers, and more importantly, not for tools or middleware.
 So Microsoft invented something other than IDL that everyone could use, called a type library.
-In COM, type libraries allow a development environment or tool to read, reverse engineer, and create wrapper classes that are most appropriate and convenient for the target developer.
+In COM, type libraries allow a development environment or tool to read, reverse engineer, and create the most appropriate and convenient wrapper classes for the target developer.
 Type libraries also allow runtime engines, such as the VB, COM, MTS, or COM+ runtime, to inspect types at runtime and provide the necessary plumbing or intermediary support for applications to use them.

-• It reduces the need for IDL/header files and facilitates .NET to define itself in an automated and language-neutral way
+• It reduces the need for IDL/header files and facilitates. .NET’s automated, language-neutral definition.

-• Metadata consists of self-describing files, assemblies, and common language runtime modules that can easily talk to the OS and don’t even need registration
+• Metadata consists of self-describing files, assemblies, and common language runtime modules that can easily talk to the OS and don’t need registration.

 • Special metadata known as attributes are declared by .NET and can control program behavior at execution

-• Metadata offers detailed data regarding compile code in another language and hence supports language interoperability
+• Metadata offers detailed data regarding compiled code in another language and hence supports language interoperability.

-• It is feasible to make a class instance in any language barring the need for a customized interoperability code
+• Making a class instance in any language is feasible, barring the need for a customized interoperability code.

 Metadata is used in .NET by